DS Automobiles unveils DS 4 and DS 4 Cross

 Tweet to @KieranAhuja Follow @KieranAhuja

-– After reading about the new DS 4 hatchback, you might want to read Driving.co.uk’s review of the DS 3 Crossback, the car maker’s smallest offering.
+– After reading about the new DS 4 hatchback and DS 4 Cross, you might want to read Driving.co.uk’s review of the DS 3 Crossback, the car maker’s smallest offering.

 – Driving.co.uk also reviewed the plug-in hybrid version of that car, the DS-3 Crossback E-Tense.